upendra14/upendra14/README.md

 ## Full Stack Web Developer

-I am a final-year Computer Science student with experience in full-stack development, a strong foundation in data structures and algorithms (1000+ problems solved), and a passion for exploring AI and building innovative tech solutions.
+I’m a final-year Computer Science student with hands-on experience in full-stack development, C++ OOPS, and SQL.
+I’ve solved over 1000 problems in data structures and algorithms, which has helped me build a strong problem-solving mindset.
+I’m passionate about AI and love creating innovative tech solutions that have real-world impact.

 - 🌍 I'm from Gujarat, India
 - 📫 Reach me at [upendrabrcy1522@gmail.com](mailto:upendrabrcy1522@gmail.com)